vridaa/vridaa/README.md

 # Hi there!
 I'm Vrida Pusparani 👋

 ## 🚀 About Me
-I'm an Informatics student passionate about **Machine Learning, Data Science, and Bioinformatics**.
+I'm an Informatics student passionate about **Machine Learning, Data Science, and Mobile Programming**.
 Currently, I'm working on exciting projects related to **computer vision, cloud computing, and AI applications in historical studies**.

 - 🔍 **Exploring**: Deep Learning, Genetic Algorithms,Mobile Dev and NLP
 - 💡 **Looking to Collaborate On**: ML projects, data-driven research, and open-source contributions